private-octopus/c4/papers/media_tests.md

 | Video High | av | 13 | 13 | 17 |
 | Video High | max | 82 | 86 | 117 |

-In this test, we see C4 performing better than either Cubic or BBR.
+In this test, we see C4 performing better than Cubic for audio and for mid def video, on par with Cubic and slightly worse than BBR for low def video.
+Need analysis of the difference with BBR!

 ## WiFi fading test